 As part of the online application, Eligible Entities must upload several documents.
 One critical document is the timeline and budget template.
 Use the template to:

-- detail the timeline of activities for your project; and
+- detail the timeline of activities for your eligible project; and

 - document the specific goods and services associated with those activities, as well as their actual costs.

-This is the only way to present an accurate picture of what you’re seeking Healthy Soil Program funding to purchase.
+This is the only way to present an accurate picture of what your Eligible Entity seeks Healthy Soil Program funding to purchase.

-➜ Download NMDA’s FY26 timeline and budget template (document coming soon) to your computer, then work to complete it.
-Save the completed template so you can upload it later as part of your online application
+➜ Download NMDA’s FY27 timeline and budget template (coming soon) to your computer, then work to complete it.
+Save the completed template so you can upload it later as part of your online application.

-Take time to review your application.
-Re-read each application question and your answer to it.
-Ensure that you have uploaded all of the required documents (see checklist near top of page) where noted in the Eligible Entity grant application at https://grants.nmda.nmsu.edu/.
+Take time to review your Eligible Entity's application.
+Re-read each application question and your Eligible Entity's answer to it.
+Ensure that you have uploaded all of the required documents where noted in the Eligible Entity grant application at https://grants.nmda.nmsu.edu/.
 Late, incomplete, and paper applications will not be accepted.

 Questions?
 Email NMDA’s Healthy Soil Program team at hsp@nmda.nmsu.edu.